BrenPatF/powershell_utils/TrapitUtils/README_TrapitUtils.md

 Scenario Output Group,Delimiters
 ```

-It produces an output file with a template for the JSON unit testing input file for the Trapit-Utils function Get-UT_TemplateObject:
+It produces an output file with a template for the JSON unit testing input file for the TrapitUtils function Get-UT_TemplateObject:

 - get_ut_template_object_temp.json